 Okay then… what if we apply this same logic to something more “scientific”?

 The medical science community often shuns holistic, or natural, remedies because many of these remedies have not been proven “scientifically”.
-Despite the hundreds of thousands of positive health outcomes reported by people recovering from various ailments, including serious health conditions such as autoimmune, cancer and diabetes, any acknowledgement by the medical community is virtually nonexistent.
-Instead the medical model follows only what has been “scientifically proven” by using the scientific method of evidence based medicine.
+Despite the hundreds of thousands of positive health outcomes reported by people recovering from various ailments, including serious health conditions such as autoimmune, cancer and diabetes, any acknowledgment by the medical community is virtually nonexistent.
+Instead, the medical model follows only what has been “scientifically proven” by using the scientific method of evidence-based medicine.

 This brings up an interesting question…